PratikD7/Artificial-Intelligence-Assignments--Northeastern-University/README.md

 # FAI-CS5100
-Assignments of CS 5100 of Northeastern University
+Assignments of Foundations of Artificial Intelligence(CS 5100) of Northeastern University